ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 public sealed class AssetNode
 ```

-Next we need to introduce a node resolver, which can resolve the entity by its identifier.
+Next, we need to introduce a node resolver, which can resolve the entity by its identifier.

 ```csharp
 [NodeResolver]